-The precept/demand for the year includes the payment of the surplus recorded in NNDR1 of $\mathfrak{L}0.197$ million in accordance with statutory requirements.
+The precept/demand for the year includes the recovery of the surplus recorded in NNDR1 of £1.555 million in accordance with statutory requirements.

 The amount in relation to Stafford Borough Council forms part of the General Fund accounts and is subject to the Tariffs and Levy arrangements of the Business Rates funding regime.